-Whole eggs are really a good source of Biotin due to yolk.
-Eggs contain B vitamins, protein, iron, and phosphorus, and the yolk is a rich source of biotin.
+You get biotin in eggs.
+Eggs contain B vitamins, protein, iron, and phosphorus, and also the yolk which is a rich source of biotin.
+Now the question is how much biotin is in egg.
 A cooked egg provides 10 mcg of biotin.
 One should always cook eggs thoroughly to reduce the risk of Salmonella poisoning and improve biotin absorption.

 Note: Egg whites contain a protein called avidin, which can stop biotin absorption if you eat it raw.

 Eggs can be consumed hard-boiled or scrambled eggs.

 Legumes include specifically peanuts and soybeans that are really a good source of Biotin as well as protein, fiber, and numerous micronutrients.
 A 1-ounce of roasted peanuts contains 5 mcg of biotin.